Abirrahman2/E-Commarce-Website/README.md

-This is an e-commerce website that we developed in our 9th semester.
+This is an e-commerce website that we developed.
 The tools used for this project are PHP, JavaScript, HTML, and CSS.
 It uses the XAMPP local server for database handling.
 1. FEATURES:<br>
 USER:<br>
 -LOG IN, LOG OUT, REGISTRATION<br>